 Let me explain what I mean….hopefully I’ll make sense.

-Prayers for my healing from around the globe are so appreciated.
+Prayers for my healing from around the globe are always appreciated.
 I’m not physically healed yet and I don’t think I’m going to be.
 I do however believe I have been given a very special gift of healing.

 A Perfect Peacefulness

 I have a peace allowing me freedom from anxiety.
-It doesn’t mean I don’t worry about things from time to time but I don’t get distressed or suffer depression.
+It doesn’t mean I don’t worry about things from time to time, but I don’t get distressed or suffer depression.
 I’d describe any worries I have as cautious concerns.
-They are healthy and necessary in order to make balanced life decisions.
+They are healthy considerations, and necessary in order to make balanced life decisions.

 I absolutely thank God for giving me a “peace that passes all understanding”

-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus”Philippians 4:7 ESV“
+And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus”Philippians 4:7 ESV

-If you’re feeling a little swamped by your life circumstances, your chronic illness and disabilities, take some time to pause and ponder two questions.
+If you’re feeling a little swamped by your life circumstances, your chronic illness and disabilities, take some time to pause and ponder two questions:

-- Are you expecting complete healing?
+- Are you expecting complete physical healing?